mantidproject/mantid/docs/source/algorithms/DiscusMultipleScatteringCorrection-v1.rst

    J_n = \frac{1}{N}\sum \frac{1-e^{-\mu_T l_1^{\ max}}}{\sigma_T} \prod\limits_{i=1}^{n-1}[\frac{(1-e^{-\mu_T l_{i+1}^{max}})}{\sigma_T} \frac{Q_i}{<Q S(Q, \omega)>} S(Q_i, \omega_i) \sigma_s(k_i)] e^{-\mu_T l_{out}} S(Q_n, \omega_n) \frac{\sigma_s}{4 \pi}

-The purpose of replacing :math:`2 k^2` with :math:`\int Q S(Q) dQ` can now be seen because it avoids the need to multiply by an integration range across :math:`dQ` when converting the integral to a Monte Carlo integration.
+The purpose of replacing :math:`2 k^2` with :math:`\int Q S(Q, \omega) dQ d\omega` can now be seen because it avoids the need to multiply by an integration range across :math:`dQ` and :math:`d\omega` when converting the integral to a Monte Carlo integration.
-This is useful in the inelastic version of this algorithm where the integration of the structure factor is over two dimensions :math:`Q` and :math:`\omega` and the area of :math:`Q\omega` space that has been integrated over is less obvious.
+This is useful in the inelastic version of this algorithm where the kinematically accessible area of :math:`Q\omega` space that has been integrated over will not be rectangular.

 This is similar to the formulation described in the Mancinelli paper except there is no random variable to decide whether a particular scattering event is coherent or incoherent.